 - Prep ahead: If you get all your aromatics chopped, you can prep the rest of the components (blending the roasted red peppers, measuring additional spices, etc.) while they’re cooking.

-- Serve with bread: I love a warm piece of crispy focaccia or toasted pita to sop up the broth.
+- Serve with bread: I love a warm piece of fluffy focaccia or toasted pita to sop up the broth.

 - Adjust seasonings as needed: Often times, when soups or stews taste slightly off (that "something's missing" feeling!), you can adjust seasonings to achieve the flavor profile you’re looking for.
 When in doubt, add a bit of salt!
 Salt can usually fix most seasoning problems.
 Or try a squeeze of lemon juice for a fresh flavor.